 That’s it — we are ready to go.

 Before we initiate the optimization process, we need to make sure we have workers listening to the queue we have defined above.
 Setting the workers is done using ClearML Agent, the ML-Ops component of ClearML that spins a container for you on a remote machine and runs your code.
 This is a very simple process that we have described in our previous blog post.
 It needs to be done on each machine designated for executing the experiments.
-You can also check ClearML’s documentation for a detailed explanation on how to install & configure ClearML Agent and how to run workers.

 Now all we have got left is to start the hyperparameter optimization process: